by Chris Woodford. Last updated: November 4, 2023.

 This is our formal copyright and legal notice covering all the material we publish on explainthatstuff.com.
 You might also like to read our general guide to using material from this website.
 The simplest way to avoid any kind of legal problem for yourself or your organization is to ask for permission before you use something.
 Please do feel entirely free to contact us if you have any queries, you'd like to discuss reprinting or reusing our articles, or you'd like us to confirm whether some use you have in mind is "fair use" or otherwise okay.
 We are always happy to help—and generally we'll reply within a day or so.

 All the text on Explain that Stuff is copyright © Chris Woodford (with copyright dates as indicated on each page) and all rights are reserved.
-Unauthorized use of text from this website on other websites (and elsewhere) is an infringement of copyright under international laws that apply in most countries, including Title 17 of the United States Code USC section 501, et seq. (including the Digital Millennium Copyright Act), the Copyright Designs and Patents Act (1988) in the UK, the Copyright & Related Rights Act 2000 (Ireland), and copyright laws that apply in most other countries through the Berne Convention and other international treaties.
-All text from this website is registered (or deposited pending registration) at the US Copyright Office, so under section 504(c)(2), willful copyright infringement could make you liable to statutory damages of up to $150,000 per work infringed.
+Unauthorized use of text from this website on other websites (and elsewhere) is an infringement of copyright under international laws that apply in most countries, including (but not limited to) Title 17 of the United States Code USC section 501, et seq. (including the Digital Millennium Copyright Act), the Copyright Designs and Patents Act (1988) in the UK, the Copyright & Related Rights Act 2000 (Ireland), and copyright laws that apply in most other countries through the Berne Convention and other international treaties.
+Text from this website is registered (or deposited pending registration) at the US Copyright Office, so under section 504(c)(2), willful copyright infringement could make you liable to statutory damages of up to $150,000 per work infringed.
 You may browse and download information from this website for your own personal use.
 You are not permitted to copy, broadcast, download, upload, store (in any medium), transmit, translate, distribute, show or play in public, adapt or change in any way the text of Explainthatstuff.com web pages for any other purpose whatsoever without the prior written permission of the copyright owner (Chris Woodford).